KINGSLAYER99/web-dev-file-upload/README.md

 # web-dev-file-upload

 This project is of year 2020.
-webpage implements file upload mechanism to ask user to upload only .wav audio file, and the file is stored in folder called audios.
+webpage implements file upload mechanism which accepts only .wav audio file, and the file is stored in folder called audios.

 Further features to be implemented are-